Cyfrin/moccasin/docs/source/wallet.rst

 .. code-block:: bash

-    $ gab wallet list
+    $ mox wallet list

     Running wallet command...
     Found 1 accounts:
     my_account

-This will encrypt your key and store it at `~/.gaboon/keystore/my_account.json`.
+This will encrypt your key and store it at `~/.moccasin/keystore/my_account.json`.
 You can view the contents of the keystore file with the `wallet inspect` command.

 .. code-block:: bash

-    $ gab wallet inspect my_account
+    $ mox wallet inspect my_account
     Running wallet command...
     Keystore JSON for account my_account:
     {